WesHoover/Task_App/README.md

-# A super simple Todo App called doot
+# A super simple Todo App called doot  -CURRENTLY DATABASE IS INACTIVE, will not save tasks.
 Used this to learn about the MEAN stack, especially Angular.

 ## Type in a task and it'll display in a list.